 Buying your suit means taking all of the information from the previous two chapters and putting it to work!

 Some of this will be trial and error.
-Finding that perfect combination of what works for you body and what you feel amazing and powerful in.
+Finding that perfect combination of what works for you body and what you feel amazing and powerful in might take some time in the dressing room.

-Now that you know the purpose of your suit, the message you want to convey, and the styles and colors that will best fit you – your body, your proportions and your coloring, you are ready to go shopping.
+Now that you know the purpose of your suit, the message you want to convey, and the styles and colors that will best fit you, you’re ready to go shopping.

 First, determine your budget and review the links below for brands and department stores within your price range.
 Look for brands that have styles that will fit your body type and proportions, and pay close attention to the colors you determined you wanted above.